araomv/PDSFM-Vocoder/README.md

 # PDSFM-Vocoder

-Synthesized samples and code for the paper SFNet: A computationally efficient source filter model based neural speech synthesis
+Synthesized samples and code for the paper A probabilistic dual source filter model of speech

-synthesized samples can be found here:https://araomv.github.io/SFNet/
+synthesized samples can be found here:https://araomv.github.io/PDSFM-Vocoder/.

 Codes: